-The school uses social media accounts on Facebook, Twitter and Instagram across multiple platforms.
+The school uses social media accounts on Facebook and X (formerly known as Twitter).
 Nominated employees will have access to these accounts and are permitted to post general information about the School.
 Authorised employees will be given the usernames and passwords to these accounts which must not be disclosed to any other individual within or external to the organisation.
 Craig Heeley (Head Teacher) will have overall responsibility for allowing access to social media accounts.
 Any additional social media accounts that school use in the future will adhere to the same guidelines as above.